An overview of the funding local authorities receive to provide adult social care services in England

 A council’s chief financial officer has a statutory duty to issue a ‘section 114 notice’ if they believe the council will be unable to meet its expenditure commitments from its income.
 The chief financial officer does not need councillors’ consent to issue this notice.

-The media often describes issuing a section 114 notice as ‘bankruptcy’, but in fact, local authorities in the UK cannot go bankrupt.
 A section 114 notice means the council cannot make new spending commitments and must meet within 21 days to discuss what to do next.

 Previously, most councils in this situation have then passed an amended budget reducing spending on services.
 This is what happened after the severe financial problems in Northamptonshire (2018) and Croydon (2020): more details of these can be found in the Library briefing Local authority financial resilience.